jiaoshuntian/ivory-operator/docs/content/tutorial/getting-started.md

 weight: 10
 ---

-If you have not done so, please install PGO by following the [quickstart]({{< relref "quickstart/_index.md" >}}#installation).
+If you have not done so, please install IVYO by following the [quickstart]({{< relref "quickstart/_index.md" >}}#installation).

 As part of the installation, please be sure that you have done the following:

-1. [Forked the Postgres Operator examples repository](https://github.com/CrunchyData/postgres-operator-examples/fork) and cloned it to your host machine.
+1. [Forked the Ivory Operator examples repository](https://github.com/Highgo/ivory-operator-examples/fork) and cloned it to your host machine.
-1. Installed PGO to the `postgres-operator` namespace.
-If you are inside your `postgres-operator-examples` directory, you can run the `kubectl apply --server-side -k kustomize/install/default` command.
+1. Installed IVYO to the `ivory-operator` namespace.
+If you are inside your `ivory-operator-examples` directory, you can run the `kubectl apply --server-side -k kustomize/install/default` command.

-Note if you are using this guide in conjunction with images from the [Crunchy Data Customer Portal](https://access.crunchydata.com), please follow the [private registries]({{< relref "guides/private-registries.md" >}}) guide for additional setup instructions.
+Note if you are using this guide in conjunction with images from the [Highgo Customer Portal](https://access.crunchydata.com), please follow the [private registries]({{< relref "guides/private-registries.md" >}}) guide for additional setup instructions.

 Throughout this tutorial, we will be building on the example provided in the `kustomize/postgres`.